Spout Communications Reviews & Service Offerings

 We can’t find any monthly fees so what about the long distance rates?
 When we compare the international long distance rates with some of Gonevoip’s top residential VOIP companies, the Spout beats them quite thoroughly.
 This makes us even more frustrated.
 Let’s choose a few random countries for comparison.
 Yak offers long distance rates to Afghanistan for 40.25¢, while the Spout comes in at 0.35271¢.
 Yak has a 6.9¢ cost per minute to Puerto Rico while the Spout has a 0.02233¢ per minute cost.
 The Netherlands comes in at 5.75¢ per minute through Yak while it is only 0.0234¢ with the Spout.
 These are all significant savings.

 Once we actually located the rates, they turned out to be pretty good.
 It is hard to fathom then why they were so difficult to locate or why the actual monthly cost for the service or any additional charges such as installation are also not listed.
 If we had to guess, we would blame poor design, which is a factor that often brings good companies down.
-The Spout has decent rates, and we hope it doesn’t fall down this path.
-To the owners, we ask that you update your web design, please.
+The Spout had decent rates.

 |Caller ID Name:|